MLHale/GenCyber-web-content/day1/virtualization-primer.md

 http://releases.ubuntu.com/trusty/ubuntu-14.04.4-server-amd64.iso

 ```
+> Its possible, depending on which host OS you are using, that your operating system may only support 32-bit virtual machines - in which case you will need to use a [32-bit Ubuntu server install](http://mirror.pnl.gov/releases/trusty/ubuntu-14.04.4-server-i386.iso).
+Its also possible, that your BIOS is not configured to support 64bit VMs - in which case you can follow the easy guide at [https://techfixes.net/how-to-fix-virtualbox-only-showing-32-bit-option/](https://techfixes.net/how-to-fix-virtualbox-only-showing-32-bit-option/) to resolve this issue.

 You do not need to install Guest Additions for a Server VM, since it only has terminal based interactions.

 ### Launch an existing VM